 However, when people do this, they may end up selling their shares when the market has dropped (i.e. “selling low”).
 This is against investor logic which says we should “buy low and sell high”.

 Due to this, the investor may miss out on the gains from any future rebound that the share market has.
-We should point out that the rules make accessing KiwiSaver at these times difficult and thus shielding the majority from panic selling.

 Using all this information we then recommend the appropriate fund for our clients.

-You can do your own KiwiSaver research using the 8 comparison factors listed below.
+You can do your own research using the 8 KiwiSaver comparison factors listed below.
 These are not in order of importance.

-Many people start and stop their KiwiSaver research based on a fund’s past returns.
+Many people start and stop their research based on a fund’s past returns.
 However, this should not be the most important factor in choosing a fund let alone the only factor.
 It is crucial to be aware that at different times, different funds come out on top.
 Just because a fund performed well in the last quarter or year, it doesn’t mean it will continue to be the best.

-KiwiSaver investment fees are an important consideration while comparing.
+KiwiSaver fees are an important consideration while comparing.
 By law, providers have to ensure their fees are “reasonable” but there is still quite a difference between fees for similar funds among providers.

-We have to ensure we are comparing apples to apples when looking at fees.
 An actively managed fund will normally have higher fees than a passive one.
 This accounts for the extra work and research a manager of an actively managed fund has to perform.
 The expectation is that this extra work and research will lead to greater investment returns, but that is not always the case.

 Additionally, a fund with more Growth Assets will normally have a higher fee than one with more Income Assets.
 The rationale behind this is it again takes more work and research to select Growth Assets because of the higher risk and volatility.